 Highway 111 at Fred Waring Drive

-Shops include Target, Best Buy, Ulta, Bed Bath & Beyond, Petco, T.J.
+Shops include Target, Best Buy, Ulta, Petco, T.J.
 Maxx, Marshall’s, DSW Shoes, Old Navy and Total Wine & More, among many others.
-Dining includes Hometown Buffet, Chuck E. Cheese, IHOP, Islands, French Corner Cafe and Chipotle.
+Dining includes Islands, Chuck E. Cheese, IHOP, French Corner Cafe and Chipotle.

 Monterey Avenue at Dinah Shore Drive